losrobbos/python-flask-mini-api-demo/README.md

 (execute this command in the folder of the repository, just like you would with "npm install")

 This command will create a folder "venv" in your folder, which will never get checked into github.
+(venv ist kind of like the "node_modules" folder in nodejs)

 A Virtual environment is a way to install packages just on a project level, so just into your current project folder (=> venv) and not globally on your system.